ytyulkinaxway/axway-open-docs/content/en/docs/apim_installation/apigtw_install/installation.md

 Enter the location or click the browse button to specify a valid Axway license file.
 For more details, see [Software and license keys](/docs/apim_installation/apigtw_install/system_requirements/#software-and-license-keys).

-{{< alert title="Note" color="primary" >}}API Gateway, API Gateway Analytics, and API Manager each require a valid Axway license file.
+Note that API Gateway, API Gateway Analytics, and API Manager each require a valid Axway license file.
 If you have separate license files for each of these components, specify the API Gateway license at this step, and you will be prompted for the API Gateway Analytics and API Manager license files at a later step.
-Alternatively, you can specify a single license file that covers all licensed components.{{< /alert >}}
+Alternatively, you can specify a single license file that covers all licensed components.

 ### Cassandra configuration